learndataengineering/learndataengineering.guide/_docs/phase1/sql.md

 **Note:**
 This is not the complete list of all the topics in SQL for data engineers.
 It covers only necessary topics.

+### SQL Flavours

+There are many flavours of SQL available for relational databases and query engines. [**ANSI** standard](https://www.youtube.com/watch?v=K8K2Fp2S7iY) is the universal standard for writing SQL queries.

+Almost every database, query engine supports the ANSI SQL standard loosely.
+All the standard operations like `SELECT`, `INSERT`, `UPDATE` and `DELETE` should have the same syntax.

+Database vendors like Oracle([PLSQL](https://www.tutorialspoint.com/plsql/plsql_overview.htm)), Microsoft([T-SQL](https://learn.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16)) and opensource databases like MySQL and PostgreSQL add a lot of features on top of the ANSI standard.

 ### Resources

 The below mentioned SQL playlist is a fantastic resource for folks with various experience levels alike.
+It uses Microsoft SQL Server and T-SQL for the tutorials.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL08903FB7ACA1C2FB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>